 Effective Immediately

-• USPTO Fee Setting Authority (on a cost recovery basis)—but fee diversion remains possible.
+- USPTO Fee Setting Authority (on a cost recovery basis)—but fee diversion remains possible.

-• Ban On Tax Strategy Patents—effective immediately and applicable to pending applications.
+- Ban On Tax Strategy Patents—effective immediately and applicable to pending applications.

-• Ban On Patents To A Human Organism—effective immediately and applicable to pending applications—so you might as well maintain your basement Frankenstein as a trade secret!
+- Ban On Patents To A Human Organism—effective immediately and applicable to pending applications—so you might as well maintain your basement Frankenstein as a trade secret!

-• Changes to requirements for standing to bring False Marking cases and marking requirements—effective immediately and applicable to pending proceedings.
+- Changes to requirements for standing to bring False Marking cases

-• Change of Inter Partes Reexamination standard—effective immediately and applicable to any requests for inter partes reexamination filed on or after that date, the standard for inter partes reexamination will change from “substantial new question of patentability” to “a reasonable likelihood that the requestor would prevail” with respect to at least one of the challenged claims.
+This means that standing will no longer exist for virtually all pending false marking suits, requiring their dismissal. - Change of Inter Partes Reexamination standard—effective immediately and applicable to any requests for inter partes reexamination filed on or after that date, the standard for inter partes reexamination will change from “substantial new question of patentability” to “a reasonable likelihood that the requestor would prevail” with respect to at least one of the challenged claims.

-• Appeal of Board decisions in ex parte reexamination to Federal Circuit only—effective immediately and applicable to any pending or subsequent Board appeal.
+- Appeal of Board decisions in ex parte reexamination to Federal Circuit only—effective immediately and applicable to any pending or subsequent Board appeal.

-• Best Mode violation no longer a basis for invalidating a patent—effective immediately and applicable to proceedings commenced on or after the effective date.
+- Best Mode violation no longer a basis for invalidating a patent—effective immediately and applicable to proceedings commenced on or after the effective date.

-• Changes to Prior Use Defense—effective immediately as applied to any patent issued on or after the date of enactment.
+- Changes to Prior Use Defense—effective immediately as applied to any patent issued on or after the date of enactment.

-• Limitations on joinder of defendants in infringement actions—effective immediately and applicable to all actions commenced on or after the date of enactment.
+- Limitations on joinder of defendants in infringement actions—effective immediately and applicable to all actions commenced on or after the date of enactment.

-• Exception to Patent Term Extension application deadline if marketing approval is transmitted after 4:30 pm on a business day—effective immediately and applicable to any pending or subsequent Patent Term Extension application, or any Patent Term Extension application subject to judicial review on the date of enactment.
+- Exception to Patent Term Extension application deadline if marketing approval is transmitted after 4:30 pm on a business day—effective immediately and applicable to any pending or subsequent Patent Term Extension application, or any Patent Term Extension application subject to judicial review on the date of enactment.

-• 15% surcharge will be added to all patent-related fees, including patent maintenance fees.
+- A 15% surcharge will be added to all patent-related fees, including patent maintenance fees.

-• The USPTO is to set a Prioritized Examination Fee of $4800/$2400.
+- The USPTO is to set a Prioritized Examination Fee of $4800/$2400.

 (I expect the USPTO to quickly implement the “Track I” prioritized examination program, in accordance with the regulations set forth in the April 4, 2011 Federal Register Notice.)